AØKK08206U Summerschool 2018: Financial Frictions, Liquidity, and the Business Cycle (F)

 - Type of assessment

 - Written assignment, 48 hoursindividual take-home exam.
+It is not allowed to collaborate on the assignment with anyone.

 The exam assignment is given in English and must be answered in English.